End User

 Parameters

-cats: list of catalogs
+cats: dict of catalogs

-catalogs used to initalize the cat panel
+catalogs used to initalize the cat panel, {display_name: cat_object}

 property cats